Avies

-Avies AS was an airline and is now a travel company based in Tallinn, Estonia.
-Its main base was Lennart Meri Tallinn Airport.
-Avies operated flights from Tallinn to Kärdla and Kuressaare in Estonia.
+Avies Lennukompanij AS was an airline headquartered in Tallinn, Estonia owned by the tour operator of the same name.
+Its main operating base was Lennart Meri Tallinn Airport.
+Avies operated scheduled flights from Tallinn to Kärdla and Kuressaare in Estonia.

 History

-Avies was established and started operations in 1991 and operated scheduled passenger transport, charter and air taxi services.
+Avies was established in 1991 and started operations in that same year: charter and air taxi services.
+Schedules were added in 1999 and the airline flew also three domestic routes inside Sweden.

-All domestic flights in Sweden were cancelled in March 2015, due to contract cancellation by Swedish Traffic Administration.
-Before that Avies flew three domestic routes in Sweden.
-Avies was declared bankrupt by court on 26 June 2015, however continued to operate as usual.

-However, the remaining flights from Lennart Meri Tallinn Airport to Kuressaare Airport, Kärdla Airport and Stockholm-Arlanda were suspended on 1 April 2016, after the airline's operating license was withdrawn by Estonian Civil Aviation Administration for a duration of six months over safety concerns.
+All domestic flights in Sweden were halted in March 2015, due to contract cancellation by Swedish authorities.
+Avies was declared bankrupt by court on 26 June 2015, but it continued to operate as before.
+However, the remaining flights from Lennart Meri Tallinn Airport to Kuressaare Airport, Kärdla Airport and Stockholm-Arlanda were suspended on 1 April 2016, after the airline's operating license had been withdrawn by Estonian Civil Aviation Administration for a duration of six months over safety concerns.

 Destinations

 Until its license has been revoked in April 2016, Avies served the following scheduled destinations: